-5.2 Organization and Management Approaches
+4.2 Organization and Management Approaches

-For planning purposes, the feasibility of four administrative concepts were considered with the benefits and risks of each summarized in Table 1.
-The approaches range from a more centralized and traditional "brick and mortar" concept in which the Center would be housed in a fixed location where in-person training would occur, to a more dynamic decentralized concept in which virtual training offerings would be provided via a network of personnel from multiple host institutions.
+For planning purposes, the feasibility of four administrative concepts were considered with the pros and cons of each summarized in Table 2.
+The approaches range from a centralized and traditional "brick and mortar" concept in which the Center would be housed in a fixed location where in-person training would occur, to a more dynamic decentralized concept in which virtual training offerings would be provided via a network of personnel from multiple host institutions.
 A hybrid approach was also considered that encompassed elements of both in-person and virtual training.
-The fourth approach considered a joint sponsorship with an existing entity such as TNC that has pioneered and provides training in several environmental flow models and methods.
+The fourth approach considered joint sponsorship with an existing entity such as TNC that has pioneered and provides training in several environmental flow models and methods.

-Each of the four concepts was evaluated in terms of Pros (+) and Cons (-) with evaluation factors primarily associated with implementation costs (start-up and operations and maintenance), staffing requirements (both technical and administrative), management structure, and ease of implementation (Table 1).
+Each of the four concepts was evaluated in terms of Pros (+) and Cons (-) with evaluation factors primarily associated with implementation costs (start-up and operations and maintenance), staffing requirements (both technical and administrative), management structure, and ease of implementation (Table 2).
 The Centralized concept would be most similar to the original CIFSG that was located in Fort Collins, Colorado, but would also carry the highest costs and face the greatest challenges in terms of selecting a location and filling on-site staffing needs.
 Its resemblance to the CIFSG would provide a pre-existing "Identity" to the Center and promote broad interest and support in its operation.
 The Center would be developed to provide both in-person and virtual training.
-The

-Decentralized - Distributed Network concept provides greater flexibility in meeting staffing requirements and also provides greater out-reach potential provided by having a geographically diverse team of instructors.
-This concept would rely primarily on virtual training, although as reflected under the Hybrid - Networking concept, some strategically held in-person training sessions could be scheduled either by design or group sponsorship.
-Both of these concepts have lower start-up costs and have the advantage of allowing for a "phased" implementation process.
+The Decentralized - Distributed Network concept provides greater flexibility in meeting staffing requirements and also provides greater out-reach potential provided by having a geographically diverse team of instructors.
+This concept would rely primarily on virtual training, although some strategically held in-person training sessions could be scheduled either by design or group sponsorship.
+A Centralized - Distributed Network approach would operate similarly but would include a single centralized location that houses core administrative and technical staff that would serve as a hub to regionally based satellite centers (other universities) most knowledgeable of local and regional training needs.
+These concepts have lower start-up costs and have the advantage of allowing for a "phased" implementation process.
 Thus, training could start small with a core team of instructors that fulfill the primary tenets of instream flow and water level science and can expand as needed to increase instruction and/or diversify training modules.
 The fourth concept, Joint Sponsorship, builds on the recognition that other stakeholder organizations have remained involved in the development of environmental flow and water level models.
 This would rely on negotiations with them and defining roles and responsibilities mutually beneficial and agreeable to both entities.
 Other Concepts may be identified and explored following review of this feasibility assessment.